Logo Futurismo

 Álvaro Palácios | An example of a traditional Azorean whaling boat at the Whaler's Museum.

+Before passing to the peaceful whale watching we know nowadays, in the Azores locals used to hunt whales for subsistence.
+Fortunately, this practice has been forbidden since 1984.
 However, the last whale was hunted on the shore of Pico island in 1987.
 We kept some evidence and traditions from those whaling times.
 Most of the equipment has been transformed to adapt for modern use.

 Pico island played a significant role in the whale hunting years.
 Today you can see this heritage through many events and dedicated places.
+For instance, the regattas (boat races) are very famous between the islands of the central group of the archipelago.

 Also, the former whale processing factory in São Roque do Pico is now the famous Whaling Industry Museum.
 Another great museum is the Whalers Museum in Lajes do Pico, inside 3 boathouses from the 19th century.